GameXMatch/GameXMatch/README.md

 ## Setup

+Start by asking permission to join the project as Contributor and wait that your demand is accepted.
+Once done, you avec access to work on the repository of the project.

 ### Frontend
 - Clone the repository and open it with Android Studio.
 - Run this command, **./gradlew signingReport**, on your terminal in Android Studio and copy the SHA1 (will be needed to access Firebase later on the Backend part)